csantosbh/Lauen/docs/source/editor.rst

                            referring to the position of the new gameobject in the $scope.gameObjects
                            array.
- initialAssetList          Raised when the user asset list is
-                           received for the first time.
-                           **Parameter:** Array of asset objects with
-                           format {flyweight: AssetFlyweight, label:
-                           "file_name", type: "file_type"}.
-For more
-                           information on asset types and flyweights,
-                           refer to :ref:`Asset Types <asset-types>`. togglePreviewMode         Fired by the Preview Canvas to indicate that the preview mode has either started or stopped.
+ togglePreviewMode         Fired by the Preview Canvas to indicate
+                           that the preview mode has either started or stopped.